-You understand that you must repatriate any cash dividends paid on Shares acquired under the Plan to India within one hundred and eighty (180) days of receipt, and any proceeds from the sale of Shares acquired under the Plan within ninety (90) days of receipt, or such other period of time as may be required under applicable regulations.
-You will receive a foreign inward remittance certificate ("FIRC") from the bank where you deposit the foreign currency, and you must maintain the FIRC as proof of repatriation of funds in the event that the Reserve Bank of India or the Employer requests proof of repatriation.
+You understand that you must repatriate any cash dividends paid on Shares acquired under the Plan to India, as well as any proceeds from the sale of Shares acquired under the Plan within a prescribed period of time (currently, within one hundred and eighty (180) days of receipt of cash dividends, and within ninety (90) days of receipt of sale proceeds), or such other period of time as may be required under applicable regulations.
+You will receive a foreign inward remittance certificate ("FIRC") from the bank where you deposit the foreign currency, and you must maintain the FIRC as proof of repatriation of funds in the event that the Reserve Bank of India or your Employer requests proof of repatriation.
 It is your responsibility to comply with these requirements.